EdSwArchitect/ai-vibe/README.md

   - To check your Java version: `java -version`
   - To install Java 21 on macOS: `brew install openjdk@21` or download from [Oracle](https://www.oracle.com/java/technologies/downloads/#java21)
 - Maven 3.6+
-- Docker and Docker Compose (for running Kafka)
+- Docker and Docker Compose (for running Kafka, Prometheus, and Grafana)
 - Apache Kafka (runs via Docker Compose using KRaft mode - no Zookeeper needed)

 ## Project Structure